heejungshim/mvBIMBAM/README.md

 ## How to cite mvBIMBAM

 1. M Stephens (2013).
 A Unified framework for association analysis with multiple related phenotypes.
 PLoS ONE 8(7): e65245.
-2. H. Shim et al (2014).
+2. H Shim et al (2014).
 A multivariate genome-wide association analysis of 10 LDL subfractions, and their response to statin treatment, in 1868 Caucasians.
 Submitted.